Beware of Used Record Dealers and "Collectors"

 For instance, they will never, under any circumstances, agree to a "blind" comparison of LP pressings (when they don't know which of the LPs is the "original").
 Why not?

 Because when (not if) they eventually admit that even one reissue sounds better, their entire myth of the superiority of all original pressings is forever disproven.
-That would mean they would then have to actually take the time and effort to listen to all the reissues and make hard judgements, instead of their current, fundamentalist, non-thinking and robotic search for the earliest possible pressing.
+That would mean they would then have to actually take the time and effort to listen to all the reissues and make hard judgments, instead of their current, fundamentalist, non-thinking and robotic search for the earliest possible pressing.

 To a (true believing) used record dealer, or collector; all rare, old LPs, on all labels, will always sound better than any more common, easier to find, and cheaper reissues.
 What an incredible coincidence!
 How fortuitous!
 How simple life is!